MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/3-logging-monitoring.md

 * Correlate the log traces.
 * Carry additional contextual information, like the hosted infrastructure, to efficiently debug the app.

-This unit explains how the *:::no-loc text="eShopOnContainers":::* app implements [Serilog](https://serilog.net) for structured logging and [Seq](https://datalust.co/seq) to centralize all log traces.
+This unit explains how the *:::no-loc text="eShopOnContainers":::* app implements [Serilog](https://serilog.net) and [Seq](https://datalust.co/seq).
+Serilog is used for structured logging.
+Seq centralizes all of the log traces.

 In later units, you'll learn about using code instrumentation with Application Insights.
 Azure Monitor will be used for near real-time monitoring of the telemetry data.

 ### Structured logging

-*Structured logging* is an approach in which the app writes logs in a structured format.
-An example of a structured format is JSON, while an unstructured log might be plain text.
-Unstructured text is difficult to query in a consistent manner.
+*Structured logging* is an approach in which logs are written in a consistent message format optimized for machine readability.
+These messages abide by a predefined schema, which allows the logs to be parsed and treated as data sets.
+An example of a structured message format is JSON, while an unstructured log is written in plain text.
+Unstructured logs are difficult to query in a consistent and reliable manner.
 Microservices apps comprised of many services necessitate a way to filter the traces by a particular property, such as `TransactionId`.

 .NET provides logging infrastructure in the `Microsoft.Extensions.Logging` assembly.
 The infrastructure provides APIs that work with various native and third-party logging providers.
-To implement structured logging in *:::no-loc text="eShopOnContainers":::*, [Serilog](https://github.com/serilog/serilog), an open-source third-party logging provider, is used.
+To implement structured logging in *:::no-loc text="eShopOnContainers":::*, [Serilog](https://github.com/serilog/serilog), an open-source, third-party logging provider, is used.

 Structured formats can be parsed to search and filter the relevant data based on their correlation.
 For example, consider the following logging statement that uses the Serilog library: